cumberland-cloud/workflows/docs/source/CATALOGUE.md

 [Source](https://github.com/chinchalinchin/github-workflows/blob/main/.github/workflows/tf-release.yml)

-This workflow runs `terraform plan`, `terraform apply` and `terraform destroy` in a sequence of steps.
+This workflow runs `terraform plan` and `terraform apply` in a succession.
 Each step is dependent on the success of the previous step.
-Each step ingests the _.tfvars_ file found in the repository root directory.
+The _terraform.tfvars_ file found in the repository root directory will be passed into each of these commands to provide parameter values.
 See [documentation](https://developer.hashicorp.com/terraform/language/values/variables#variable-definitions-tfvars-files) for more information on setting up this file.

 However, do not add secret information to this file, as it gets committed.
 Instead, use a [Github Secret](https://docs.github.com/en/rest/actions/secrets).
-See [TF_ENV](./QUICKSTART.md#tf_env) for more information and an example of setting up a new secret.
+In addition to the _terraform.tfvars_ file, parameter values can also be specified through secret environment variables.
+See [TF_ENV](./TERRAFORM.md#tf_env) for more information and an example of setting up a new secret.

 ### Inputs